 Mental Engagement.
 Mental engagement is stimulated in gardeners both young and old.
 The Cornell studies found that elementary school age students who participated in school gardening scored significantly higher on science achievement tests than their counterparts who did not have garden activities.
 Gardening also aids children with learning disabilities, enhancing their nonverbal communication, attention to order, and participation in relationships.
 For men and women in their 60s, gardening regularly lowers the risk of dementia by 36%, according to Australian researchers.

 Social Connection.
 Perhaps most unique of all is the power of gardening to bring together communities.
 Chicago public housing developments actually found that simply having more trees and grass lead to residents of buildings socializing with their neighbors more often.
 A survey of community gardens in upstate NY also showed that “gardens in low-income neighborhoods were four times as likely as non low-income gardens to lead to other issues in the neighborhood being addressed; reportedly due to organizing facilitated through the community gardens.”
 Gardens encourage social connected-ness and a collective goal.

-To add gardening into your life is to tap into the benefits in each of these categories and build an active long life.
-If you are interested in incorporating more plants into your life, sign up for our blogs for additional tips!
+To add this hobby into your life is to tap into the benefits of gardening in each of these categories and build an active long life.
+If you are interested in incorporating more plants into your life, continue reading our blog for additional plant care tips and information!

-GardenStreets provides interior plantscaping, plant care and consultation services to commercial and residential clients.
-Our mission is to bring Nature closer to people through the philosophy of 'Right Plant, Right Place'.
+GardenStreets provides interior plantscapes, plant care and consultation services to commercial and residential clients.
+We also provide many virtual team building events, many of which are inspired by nature.
+Our mission is to bring nature closer to people through the philosophy of ‘Right Plant, Right Place’.